Cracked Heat Exchanger

 A Note About Cracked Heat Exchanger Repair Scams

 There have been instances of untrustworthy HVAC companies or handymen that claim a heat exchanger had a crack when that wasn’t the case.
 They may try to worry a homeowner about a CO leak in order to get work done that isn’t actually necessary.

-If someone has told you that your heat exchanger is cracked but you have reason to doubt their finding, contact Maximum Heating & Air Conditioning for a free second opinion.
+If someone tells you that your heat exchanger is cracked but you have reason to doubt their finding, contact Maximum Heating & Air Conditioning for a free second opinion.
 We pride ourselves on providing the most fair and excellent level of service and pricing.
 You can read testimonials from the many satisfied Aurora customers who recommend Maximum Heating & Air Conditioning.

 Call Maximum for a free 2nd opinion at (630) 788-4688.

 Because improper air flow can cause a crack in a heat exchanger, the best thing a homeowner can do is to regularly change the air filter.
 In addition, performing seasonal maintenance on your heating and cooling system can identify problems early and before they become a danger to your home and family.

 Maximum offers a Maintenance Service Program to provide homeowners with regular professional maintenance on their home comfort system.
 We ensure the furnace is in good working order before winter and that the AC is ready to handle the upcoming summer.
 Our program includes duct cleaning and a whole host of other services to make sure your system is working correctly and safely.
 It has provided Aurora homeowners peace of mind knowing that they can trust their furnace and air conditioner is working properly and efficiently all year long.

 Call Maximum today to learn more about how we can take the work and worry of handling your home’s HVAC maintenance.
 Call us at (630) 788-4688.